Studying the winding number for stationary Gaussian processes using real variables: Moments

 \subsection{The variance of $N_W([0,T])$}

 In this section we assume that $X_2(\cdot)$ satisfies condition (G).
-It is well known, see \cite{geman}, that this is a necessary and sufficient condition to ensure that the number of zeros of $X_2(\cdot)$ has a finite second moment.
-By a direct application of the intermediate value theorem, this implies that $N_W([0,T])$ has always a finite variance.
+As we said before, see \cite{geman}, this is a necessary and sufficient condition to ensure that the number of zeros of $X_2(\cdot)$ has a finite second moment.
+This implies that $N_W([0,T])$ has finite variance.